JameRwj/MSAT_Windows/README.md

 ## Settings.dat
 The main settings of the MSAT are stored in *Settings.dat*, including:

+- The reconstruction method used in MAST:
+		1. MUSCL;
+		2. ROUND.

  - The limiter function used in the MUSCL approach.
 The correspondence between the number and the limiter function is:
 		 1. Superbee limiter;
 		 2. van Leer limiter;
 		 3. van Albada limiter;
 		 4. minmod limiter;
+		 5. the limiter proposed by Xi Deng in  [X.Deng, A unificd framework for non-linear reconstruction schemes in a compact stencil.
+Part 1: Beyond second order, Journal of Computational Physics 481 (2023) 112052](https://doi.org/10.1016/j.jcp.2023.112052) ;
 	And it will be first-order accurate if choose 0.

  - The Riemann solver used in MSAT.
 The correspondence between the number and the Riemann solver is: